History of the College of William & Mary: 20th century: coeducational and teacher training programs

 Dr. Chandler had many activities going on in the 1920s other than the Restoration, which became increasingly Dr. Goodwin's principal focus.
 As a former public school leader, Dr. Chandler knew firsthand of the urgent need in the state for additional efforts to educate teachers and other professionals for the public schools throughout the state.

-Despite facing the challenges presented by the Great Depression and his own failing health as the College entered the 1930s, Chandler's greatest legacy at William and Mary is considered by many to be School of Education, which began a long continuing tradition of providing an education to many of Virginia's public school teachers.
+Despite facing the challenges presented by the Great Depression and his own failing health as the college entered the 1930s, Chandler's greatest legacy at William & Mary is considered by many to be School of Education, which began a long continuing tradition of providing an education to many of Virginia's public school teachers.
 Although he had left local service there many years earlier, it is symbolic that Richmond Public Schools named a new school after Dr. Chandler shortly after his death, the only former W&M President accorded such an honor in the capital city.

-During Dr. Chandler's 14-year tenure, the College's full-time faculty grew to over 100 and the student body grew from 300 to over 1200 students, despite the Depression.
+During Dr. Chandler's 14-year tenure, the college's full-time faculty grew to over 100 and the student body grew from 300 to over 1200 students, despite the Depression.
 Affordable and accessible education was also a hallmark of Chandler's tenure.
 In 1930, William & Mary expanded its territorial range by establishing a branch in Norfolk, Virginia.
 This extension would eventually become the independent state-supported institution known as Old Dominion University.
 Other branches around the state were to follow.
-Partially as a result, when in competition for state higher education funding, the College has enjoyed an especially supportive relationship with the Virginia General Assembly, which partially funds the various local programs for K-12 public school education throughout the state.
+Partially as a result, when in competition for state higher education funding, the college has enjoyed an especially supportive relationship with the Virginia General Assembly, which partially funds the various local programs for K-12 public school education throughout the state.
 The School of Education has continued and expanded that commitment by conducting in-service training and summer programs which enable continuing education of teachers and other instructional personnel.
 As a result, many of Virginia's public school teachers who utilize these services later achieve masters and doctoral degrees, with some advancing to positions of leadership in school divisions or with the State Department of Education.